 Always be ready to help other surfers in the water.
 When you escape a big clean-up set, look back if someone lost his board, or got stuck on the rocks.
 Offer help, letting the surfer take a few breaths, or even accompany him out.
 Look after each other – use the buddy system.
 Especially in bigger waves setting up a rescue team is an essential part of the preparation.
 Stay safe out there!

 Mistakes are part of being human.
 If you break one of these rules by accident, remember to apologize respectfully.
 Even better is just to avoid situations where you need to apologize.
 Mistakes in surfing can cause serious injuries.

 Don’t Ditch Your Board

 Surfboards can turn into weapons and literally kill or heavily injure someone.
-Remember this and do not ditch your board.
-If you kick-out or fall, try to control your board and make sure you are not endangering others around you.
-Ditching your board thoughtlessly, when others are around, is a very kook thing to do and another fundamental rule of surfing etiquette.
+If you kick out or fall, try to control your board and make sure you are not endangering others around you.
+Try to not release your board, under no circumstances!

 Respect the Beach